 Be prepared to share any skeletons in your closet.
-The background check for police employment will be detailed, in-depth and very thorough.
-It will most likely include a criminal history, credit check, and a look into your previous employment.
-You'll be asked questions about any past drug use, as well any undetected criminal behavior.
+The background check for police employment will be detailed and in-depth.
+It most likely will include a criminal history check, a credit check, and a look into your previous employment.
+You'll be asked questions about any past drug use and any undetected criminal behavior.

 On top of that, you'll probably be subjected to a polygraph exam, a medical physical exam, and a fitness test.
-And all of that will often be just to see if the department should consider giving you a shot at an interview.
+And all of that will often be just to see if the department should consider giving you an opportunity.

-Anyone who's gone to a police academy can tell you: training to be a police officer is hard.
-Very few people will not be challenged in some way or another.
+Expect the training to be difficult.
 Maybe you'll succeed academically, but you'll find the physical fitness grueling.
 Or you're physically strong but have trouble passing tests.

 On top of that, there's a higher than average chance of getting hurt; plenty of recruits and cadets across the country wash out of their academy classes due to injuries sustained during normal training.

-As hard as academy training is, field training is even harder.
+As difficult as academy training is, field training can be even harder.
 Here's where you put everything you learned into practice, and if you don't meet muster, all of the waiting through the hiring process and time and effort in the academy will be for naught.

-You may work permanent shifts or you make work rotating shifts, but no matter how you slice it, shift work can be hard on your social life and your family life.
+You may work permanent shifts or rotating shifts, but no matter how you slice it, shift work can be hard on your social life and your family life.

-Law enforcement fatigue is a real problem, and it's brought on by excessive overtime (which there's a good chance you'll end up earning), too much off-duty work (also known as "moonlighting"), poor sleep habits, bad dietary choices, and too much stress.
+Law enforcement fatigue is a real problem, and it's brought on by excessive overtime, poor sleep habits, bad dietary choices, and too much stress.